 You can replace a few decking boards this year, and more next year, but the rot will win.
 The best solution is to replace all the flooring with a harder wood or with synthetic.

 Here’s another mahogany floor that failed prematurely:

 Lack of ventilation is killing this low mahogany deck after 17 years, but Mother Nature is not the only culprit here.
-No, the homeowner laid the mahogany floor boards too close together, and that trapped moisture and encouraged rot.
+No, the homeowner laid the mahogany floor boards too close together, did not treat the deck every couple of years — that allowed the boards to swell, hold moisture, and encouraged rot.
 Wood flooring should be spaced 3/16” on decks with good ventilation underneath and ¼” (or more) on decks with poor ventilation.